The New Coronavirus Appears To Take A Greater Toll On Men Than On Women

 Studies of HIV and hepatitis C show that women can have a stronger immune reaction to viruses.
 "There are examples.
 There are not a lot.
 And I think part of that is because this has been a grossly understudied area," says Klein.

 Women have often been excluded from biomedical research, she explains.
-Historically, that was meant to protect women of child-bearing age who might be pregnant, but over time it became scientific dogma that men and women's bodies, other than their reproductive systems, basically weren't that different.
+Historically, that was meant to protect women of childbearing age who might be pregnant, but over time it became scientific dogma that men and women's bodies, other than their reproductive systems, basically weren't that different.

 But sex hormones like testosterone and estrogen seem to be important in modulating the immune response, says Veena Taneja of the Mayo Clinic, who studies differences in male and female immune systems.